History of Nintendo: Super Mario Bros. and its sequels

 "[The game] took Mario out of his single-screen setting [from Donkey Kong and Mario Bros.] and placed him in a huge vivid world [...] players now controlled him as he ran through a seemingly endless, brightly coloured countryside filled with caverns, castles, and giant mushrooms.
 The landscape was much too expansive to fit on a screen."

-Mario's jump was utilized in new ways, such as to stomp on enemies to defeat them, to break blocks, and collect coins.
-Mario could also obtain power-ups: items like the Super Mushroom which give him special powers that change gameplay.
-Koji Kondo, a composer who had joined Nintendo in 1984, made his first of many original scores for Nintendo games when he composed Super Mario Bros.
+It introduced the series' staple power-ups, collectible coins, punchable floating blocks, enemies which Mario can stomp on, as well as the characters Bowser and Princess Peach.'
+Composer Koji Kondo influenced numerous game scores with his work on Super Mario Bros., which includes its iconic main theme.
 Using a program that could export music written in the BASIC programming language to a Famicom game, Kondo aimed to make attention-grabbing background music for the levels that never became tiring to listen to, even after repeating on short loops.